Want to jump straight to the best options broker? Most people prefer Interactive Brokers for their options trades.

 Learn More About Options Trading

 Options trading isn’t as straightforward as stock trading.
 There’s a lot to educate yourself about.
 Watch tutorial videos, take lessons, download books and track the world news.
-If you’re a rookie trader, seek guidance from an experienced trader or mentor.
+If you’re a rookie trader, seek guidance from an experienced trader or mentor as you learn how to buy put options.

 Whether you’re just getting started or you’re an experienced investor looking to explore, the skills needed to profit from options trading must be continually developed.
 With practice, you’ll get a better grasp of options trading concepts, better understand how to manage trading risks and learn to modify your trading strategies.
 So step up and explore!